 They’ve been called 'those chicken ladies,’ ‘the bird show ladies’ and, of course, ‘The Hens.’
 So who are these ladies and what makes them tick?
 The Hens, Kathy Marquart and Susi Fuller, come from very different backgrounds, but both were raised by parents who had an appreciation for history and antiques and a strong sense of integrity and hard work.
 Kathy and Susi first met while volunteering at Templeton High School where their children attended.
 Their mutual love of all things antique, vintage and flea market added a forever bond to their friendship.
 A fortuitous trip to an out-of-state antique show got these BFF’s juices flowing and before they arrived home their antique show business was born!
-Fourteen years later and The Three Speckled Hens Antiques & Old Stuff Show has grown into a nationally-recognized and highly-respected show.
+Over a decade later and The Three Speckled Hens Antiques & Old Stuff Show has grown into a nationally-recognized and highly-respected show.

 Kathy can’t remember not being attracted to old things.
 She clearly remembers living back east and touring countless Early American museums and historical landmarks.
 Kathy met her husband, Nick, in college and found a kindred spirit.
 Nick had his loose change in an old crock, collected old keys and loved anything with a history.